 This mixed-use development is located at the heart of the downtown Sioux Falls shopping district at the corner of 10th Street and Phillips Avenue.

-The second floor consists of a 3,000 SF expansion of the adjacent PAve Bar and Restaurant to create additional space for another bar area along with a gameroom.
+On the first floor, Lewis Drug and Sanford together partnered to bring much needed services to downtown Sioux Falls.
+Lewis Drug occupies only 5,000 SF but provides the staple items typical of their larger stores along with specific items geared towards the residents of downtown including a full pharmacy.
+Sanford’s new 1,000 SF clinic contains two multi-purpose exam rooms, lab space, staff office, and the other support space to provide the full spectrum of care including limited scope x-rays.
+We worked closely with both providers to maximize the space available so our clients can provide the best service possible to the residents and workers of downtown.
+The second floor consists of a 3,000 SF expansion of the adjacent PAve Bar and Restaurant to create additional space for another bar area along with a game room.
 The remaining 3,500 SF on the second floor also supports PAve as a large outdoor rooftop patio.
-PAve capitalizes on this unique feature in downtown Sioux Falls with gas fire places, a covered sitting area, and other amenities.
+PAve capitalizes on this unique feature in downtown Sioux Falls with table gas fireplaces, a covered sitting area, and other amenities.
 They also plan to use this space for fun events like snowman building contests!